Tactical Combat (Chimera)

 Before tactical combat begins, each encounter has a Breaching Phase.

-- Relocate (Shelter) – if Temporal Shift is learned, affected enemy will be delayed for a few turns;
+- Relocate (Shelter) – if Temporal Shift is learned, an enemy affected by Relocate will be delayed for a few turns;

 - Soulfire (Shelter) — affected enemy will be delayed for a few turns, as well as receiving damage;